The Best Restaurants For Affordable Group Dinners guide image

 Just because the night’s primary objective is drinking with friends doesn’t mean dinner has to consist of dry buffalo wings or dollar slices.
 Check out Ainslie, a three-floor beer garden serving pizzas, housemade pasta, and bar food in Williamsburg.
 Share a burger topped with prosciutto and a pizza with pancetta, or opt for the multi-course family-style dinner.
 Once you're done eating, get some drinks at one of the bars while a DJ plays until close.

-When your friends are all in the mood to order their next rounds halfway through their current ones, it’s really tough to keep the bill from getting out of hand.
+When your friends are all in the mood to order their next rounds halfway through their current ones, it’s tough to keep the bill from getting out of hand.
 Unless you bring in flasks of Jack and order a soda every 10 minutes, your best bet is to go somewhere that’s BYOB.
 One of our favorite options in Manhattan is Peking Duck House.
 The two-floor space in Chinatown has a bunch of big tables ideal for groups, and along with being able to drink as much of whatever you want, you can eat some juicy, crispy Peking duck that’s carved tableside.

-One order of marinated kalbi at Mapo, a Korean BBQ spot in Flushing, costs about $35—but you’re not just getting a plate of grilled meat.
+One order of marinated kalbi at Mapo, a Korean BBQ spot in Flushing, costs about $46—but you’re not just getting a plate of grilled meat.
 Each portion will be grilled for you in the middle of the table and includes enough sweet and smoky meat for two people.
 It also comes with more than 10 types of banchan, from dried squid to sweet potato noodles, and as much rice as you want, all of which helps balance out the inexpensive bottles of soju and Korean beer.

-L & B should be on everyone’s NYC pizza bucket list.
+L&B should be on everyone’s NYC pizza bucket list.
 The saucy, cheesy, doughy, Sicilian pies at this Gravesend institution are phenomenal.
 Whether you eat them in the big dining room with $18 carafes of chianti or you order a bunch of slices to-go and eat them at a picnic table out front, make sure to end your meal with spumoni.

 There are a lot of big bars that serve good burgers and wings, but few of them are as big or as good as Harlem Tavern.
 This place has a huge indoor space with booths and high-tops where you can drink something from the excellent draft beer list while watching sports on TV, and there’s an even bigger patio out front where you should drink a frozen cocktail or pitcher of rum punch.
 Either way, order some food for the table, like build-your-own mac and cheese and a bacon cheeseburger topped with truffle aioli and avocado.

 Maybe you and your roommates just spent a couple hours at Ikea arguing about futons and shower curtain colors, or perhaps you were day drinking at a birthday party at Brooklyn Crab.
 Regardless, if you’re in Red Hook with a group and want some drinks and food, head to San Pedro Inn.
 The dark space is divey by design, and it’s a casual spot to drink margaritas and Ballast Points while eating very good Mexican food.
-Get the tamales with mole and tacos packed with carnitas or lengua, and share some chips with spicy salsa and chorizo quesadillas.
+Get the tamales with mole and tacos packed with carnitas or lengua, and share some chorizo quesadillas.

 The food at West New Malaysia—curries, big bowls of soup filled with seafood, and entrees like sauteed chicken that’s perfectly tender and covered in spicy shrimp paste—has two traits that make it great for group dinners.
 It’s excellent, and the large portions are ideal for sharing.
 The menu at this Malaysian spot on Bowery is huge, but no matter what else you order, make sure to get the crispy, fried prawns with salted egg.